Best SodaStream or Soda Maker- Top 5 Sparkling Reviews for March, 2023 with Buying Guide

 The rest of the details and operation, though, are just what you’d expect from a SodaStream.
 The KSS1121OB requires similar 60L CO2 cartridges (which have to be acquired/exchanged in the same manner) and accommodates the same one-liter bottles.

 In effect, it’s like having a SodaStream that feels like it will last longer and one that you’re proud to have on your KitchenAid-equipped kitchen counter.
-Is that worth an extra $100 or so?
+Is that worth an extra cost?
 That call is up to you.

 Details for the KitchenAid KSS1121OB Sparking Beverage Maker: